AbhiDhir/corsali-machine-learning-technical-interview/README.md

 ## Submission

-Once complete, please email us a link to your forked repo with clean, tested code.

-Email fork link to: jobs@corsali.com or your current contact
+Once complete, please email a zip file to: jobs@corsali.com or your current contact